Preserve

 No person, except with the written permission of the Park Board, shall take, carry away, remove, dig, cut, disturb, molest, destroy, mar, or damage any soil or mineral substance or any form of vegetation whether living or dead, on park property.
 Nor shall any person, except with written permission of the Park Board, take, carry away, remove, disassemble, destroy, mar, deface, mark or damage or attach anything to any Park Board equipment, building or structure on park property. >> https://www.cincinnati-oh.gov/cincyparks/visit-a-park/park-board-rules/park-board-rules-pdf/

-We extend a hearty thank you to the 18 individuals–including a dozen UC students–who removed invasive plants and planted saplings on April 13.
-We will continue this work from 9 a.m. to noon on Saturday, May 25.
+We will remove invasive amur honeysuckle and euonymus/English ivy vines on the west side and will plant and cage saplings.
 Meet at the Wold Ave. entrance, the blacktop driveway near the intersection of Wold and Dexter and across from a fire hydrant.
-We recommend wearing long-sleeved shirts and long pants as poison ivy is present.
+We recommend wearing long-sleeved shirts and long pants as poison ivy is present if not easily visible.
 Gloves and appropriate tools will be provided.
-If you have not already registered as a volunteer with Cincinnati Parks, please click here to do so.
+If you have not already registered as a volunteer with Cincinnati Parks and signed a waiver, please do so by visiting:

 "Volunteering with Cincinnati Parks is a very rewarding experience.
 My interest is in removing invasive species and supporting forest restoration with native plants."